gpn64/Cortonis-Pharma-Sales-Dashboard/README.md

 ### UX Details

 - **Personalized greeting** — `USERPRINCIPALNAME()` renders the logged-in user's name and email in the top-right header
+- **Date range slicer** — a dual-handle slider with explicit start/end dates gives precise period control, more flexible than a year dropdown
 - **Last updated timestamp** — displayed in the sidebar for data governance transparency
-- **Feedback & help links** — sidebar footer includes Send Feedback, FAQ, and About this Dashboard
+- **Help links** — sidebar footer includes How to use, Contact us, and About
 - **Custom navigation** — page navigation via buttons rather than native Power BI tabs, consistent with the overall app-like experience
 - **Tooltip pages** — hovering over KPI cards and area chart data points surfaces a custom tooltip page with contextual detail
+- **Author signature** — "Developed by Guillaume Pien" displayed in the report footer

 ---